 - Attorneys usually assist in the pre-settlement funding application process by preparing documents, suggesting reputable companies to work with and providing legal counsel.

 - In most states, licensed pre-settlement funding companies are required to speak to your lawyer before they can approve your application.

 - If you can’t get pre-settlement funding, there may be alternative sources of funding available to help you cover your expenses.

 Does Your Attorney Need To Know if You’re Getting Pre-Settlement Funding?

-You might also consider leaving your lawyer out of the application process if the attorney believes your case isn’t strong enough to get approved for pre-settlement funding.
-Your lawyer might be right, but you have nothing to lose by applying if you choose to.
+You might consider leaving your lawyer out of the application process if the attorney believes your case isn’t strong enough to get approved for pre-settlement funding.
+Your lawyer might be right, but you have nothing to lose by applying.

 The Role of Attorneys in Pre-Settlement Funding

 Attorneys usually help with the pre-settlement funding application process in multiple ways.
 They can help find reputable lenders, gather any documents to submit and review any funding contracts you’re considering accepting.
 They sometimes provide lending companies with legal insight into your case, improving your chances of getting funding.

 Working with an attorney during the pre-settlement funding application process eliminates legwork you’d otherwise have to do yourself.
 It also gives you access to expert legal advice and helps ensure that you stay away from fraudulent lenders.